 The southbound Route 69 Bridge, commonly referred to as the Fairfax Bridge, was built in 1933.
 The northbound Route 69 Bridge, commonly referred to as the Platte Purchase Bridge, was built in 1957.
 Both were built to accommodate the type, size, and weight of vehicles at the time of construction, and were not designed for the high volume and heavy weight limits of truck traffic that you typically find today within the heavy industrial zone where these bridges are located.
 Narrow lanes and load limitations restrict the use of each bridge by overweight and oversized vehicles.
-Because of their age, both structures require frequent maintenance and costly extensive repairs, causing motorists further delay.
+Because of their age, both structures require frequent maintenance and costly repairs, causing motorists further delay.

 Where will the new bridges be constructed?

 The Environmental Assessment (EA) for the bridge replacement cleared a specific "footprint," or an area approved by National Environmental Policy Act (NEPA) for construction.

 The design-build team of American Bridge/Garver Team used these guidelines to come up with the best possible design given our project goals.